 - Professional development in an area of interest to the applicant focused on pedagogy, course design, and/or research on teaching and learning

-- An opportunity to create resources and/or programs to enhance or supplement the Reinert Center's current offerings and to enhance pedagogical knowledge and skills among their peers
+- The opportunity to create resources and/or programs that enhance or supplement the Reinert Center's current offerings

 - The opportunity to work closely with Reinert Center staff to develop skills and expertise on a topic of their choice